TTK HANDBOOK 2020-2021

 6. A steady online platform for club experiences.
 We use Zoom as our online platform.
 Using Zoom, your child will be able to meet with their Club Captain and fellow students; they will be seen and heard, just as one would while video conferencing.
 Zoom offers the best video, audio, and wireless screen-sharing experience across Windows, Mac, Linux, Chrome OS, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.

 7. Constant quality control.
-Parents will serve as Club Evaluators.
 All club meetings will be recorded and archived.
-Selected Club meetings will be sent via email to Club Evaluators on a weekly basis to have real time feedback.
-TTK will use this feedback to assist Club Captains in improving their teaching methods if deemed necessary.
-At the conclusion of a club, parents and students will be asked to submit an evaluation of the club.
+At the conclusion of a club series, parents and students will be asked to submit an evaluation of the club.
 A representative number of these evaluations will be posted on the TTK website when the Club or Club Captain is featured again on TTK.

 8. A secure online platform for your children.
 Zoom places security as the highest priority in the lifecycle operations of its public and hybrid cloud networks.
 Zoom strives to continually provide a robust set of security features to meet the requirements of businesses for safe and secure collaboration.